crate/cloud-howtos/docs/reconfigure-cluster/scale-storage.rst

   the storage increase before performing it.

-- If you're expecting only a temporary traffic increase, scaling the amount of nodes in a cluster might be a better choice as it can be reversed again.
+- If you're expecting only a temporary traffic increase, scaling the amount of nodes in a cluster might be a better choice as this operation can be reversed.